LzOggar/PowerLocker/README.md

 PowerLocker is a basic cryptolocker write in Powershell.
 It only used as educational purpose.

 # Usage
+[Warning]: You should use these scripts in Virtual Environment.

 1. Use the script Encryptor.ps1 to crypt data.
 2. Use the script Decryptor.ps1 to decrypt data.